Stapleford Miniature Railway

-Considered one of the finest examples of its type, the railway is now private but still attracts thousands of visitors from the UK and abroad during its two public charity events each year.
+The railway is now private but still attracts thousands of visitors during its two public charity events each year, and through hosting of the annual IMechE Railway Challenge for students and apprentices.

 History

-The ridable miniature railway began life in 1958 as a short line to carry visitors from the car park, to Lord Gretton's stately home.
+The ridable miniature railway was created in 1958 as a short line to carry visitors from the car park, to Lord Gretton's stately home.
 Due to its popularity, the railway was quickly expanded, running down to and then eventually around the lake in the landscaped parkland and the park which also featured a drive through lion reserve.

-The SMR featured in a 1965 episode of the television show The Avengers called "The Gravediggers", where Emma Peel (played by Diana Rigg), was tied to the railway track, before Steed rescued her just in time.
+The SMR featured in a 1965 episode of the television show The Avengers called "The Gravediggers", where Emma Peel (played by Diana Rigg) was tied to the railway track until Steed rescued her just in time.

 After the estate closed its doors to the public in 1982, the railway was mothballed.
 It was restored by the newly formed friends supporting group FSMR under Jennifer Gretton, Baroness Gretton's stewardship during the 1990s and opened its doors to the public again in 1995.
 The railway opens twice per year as part of steam rallies in mid June and August Bank Holiday weekends, in aid of LOROS, the local hospice.

 In October 2008 a new station was opened by Pete Waterman OBE.